Bitcullis

 Overview

-At conservative settings, Bitcullis can create subtle mosaic textures or gentle posterization.
+At low settings, Bitcullis can create subtle mosaic textures or gentle posterization.
 At extreme settings, it reduces video to hard-edged block graphics, glitch patterns, and abstract digital structures that bear little resemblance to the source.

 Quick Start